Rainbow Vampire Crab: The Coolest Pet You’ve Never Seen

 Light requirements

-Normal LED and no heating light are preferred as the heating lamp can zap the humidity.
+It’s preferable to use normal LED lights instead of heating ones, as the latter can drastically reduce humidity levels.
 Light plays an essential role in the ecosystem, keeping the rainbow vampire crabs’ natural body mechanism alive.
-Divide day and night 12h and 12h that can simulate the natural progression from sunrise to sunset.
+Divide day and night into 12h and 12h that can simulate the natural progression from sunrise to sunset.
 You can change the timing following seasonal changes.

 Rainbow Vampire Crab diet